abilandz/PH8124/Lecture_2/Lecture_2.md

 /usr/bin/fish
 ```

 How to select your favorite **shell**?
-It's simple, just type its name in the terminal and press 'Enter'!
+It is simple, just type its name in the terminal and press 'Enter'!
 E.g. if you want to use **Bash** as your working **shell**, just type in the terminal:

 ```linux
 bash
 ```
 and press 'Enter' --- now you are in the **Bash** wonderland!
 Since that is by far the most popular **shell** nowadays, this lecture will focus exclusively on its concepts, syntax and commands.
 But no worries, at least conceptually, a lot of subjects covered in this lecture apply also to other **shells**!
 The difference between **shells** is mostly in the syntax, but in essence, they all aim to provide the same functionalities.

 In this lecture we will cover only the **Bash** essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your personal determination and time investment.

+Important remark: **Bash** (or any other **shell** as a matter of fact) is first and foremost a command interpreter (i.e. interface for executing commands).
+Even though it offers a lot of functionalities typical for programming languages, its direct use as a programming language is only a distant second goal.
+In practice, within **Bash** code we can use directly and easily executable of any full-fledged programming language (e.g. **C**, **C++**, **Mathematica**, etc.).
+But none of these languages can be used directly and easily as a command interpreter in the terminal.

 Traditionally, the first program people write when learning a new programming language is the so-called _"Hello World"_ example.
 Let's keep up with this tradition and type in the terminal: